fommil/fpmortals/manuscript/complete.md

 already isolate the parts of the system that need to be *mocked*, i.e. interpreted differently in the unit tests.

-We'll start with some test data
+We will start with some test data

 {lang="text"}
 ~~~~~~~~